allegheny-college-cmpsc-104-Fall-2024/lab03/writing/VSCode_command.md

 ---

-Complete the tasks in Visual Studio Code.
+Complete the tasks using **keyboard shortcuts** in Visual Studio Code.

 1. **How do you open a folder in VSCode?**
    - Enter your command: